vblanco20-1/vulkan-guide/docs/chapter-4/descriptors_code.md

 Given that we are starting to create a lot of buffers, we are going to abstract buffer creation into a function first.

-Add de function declaration to the VulkanEngine class too vk_engine.cpp
+Add the function declaration to the VulkanEngine class too vk_engine.cpp
 ```cpp
 AllocatedBuffer VulkanEngine::create_buffer(size_t allocSize, VkBufferUsageFlags usage, VmaMemoryUsage memoryUsage)